BanglaCricket welcomes article contributions. Please email our editors or private message one our forum moderators a copy of your article

 Now at the eve of a potential double hundred by him, the first Bangladeshi to do so ever, would prove a testament to his unbroken spirit or willpower to achieve the mental block, or to tame the Bull, so to speak, and would prove inspiration to many generations to come.

-About the author(s): Having graced the forum behind the dramatis personae of Gopal Bhar, Zeeshan now chiefly lurks here for nearby free iftar locations ie when not contemplating about Gödel, Escher and Bach and other meta-mathematical themes.
+About the author(s): Having graced the forum behind the dramatis personae of Gopal Bhar, Zeeshan now chiefly lurks here for nearby free iftar locations ie when not contemplating about Gödel, Escher and Bach or other meta-mathematical themes.
+He is also the author of "Collected Writings on Cricket".